 Biology as technology

-Biology is the ultimate sustainable technology.
+Biology is the latest sustainable technology.
 Plants are solar-powered factories that turn sunlight into materials that we can use: cleaner air, healthier food, and green ideas that we have yet to fathom.
-Engineering plants in natural ways as environmental structures is both eco-friendly and exciting, often contributing to thriving fish habitat, helping species to lay eggs without impediments.
+Engineering plants in natural ways as environmental structures are eco-friendly and exciting, often contributing to thriving fish habitats, helping species lay eggs without impediments.

 Black Willow (often misspelled as “black willow”) is an excellent tree for reinforcing slopes and stream-banks.
 Woody and easily carved, it loves water and is perfect for geoengineering purposes.
-It generates and is excellent for crafting simple brush layers with dormant cuttings.
-Whether placed on an angled bench or stoked in steep revetments, black willow restores healthy riparian zone functions.
+It generates and is excellent for crafting superficial brush layers with dormant cuttings.
+Black willow restores healthy riparian zone functions, whether placed on an angled bench or stoked in steep revetments.
 The leaves are verdant and plentiful, growing in alternates, with narrow tapered ends.
 The shoots, which typically grow straight, are prized for their versatility.
-Highly adaptable with medical properties, it is a fuss-free plant that seamlessly reinforces the soil of different brush layers, capable of growing 35-100 feet tall.
+Highly adaptable with medicinal properties, it is a fuss-free plant that seamlessly reinforces the soil of different brush layers, capable of growing 35-100 feet tall.

 Rough-leaf dogwood is a flowering plant that blooms early spring to summer.
-It produces a cluster of berries that turn white and straightforward leaves that are slightly furry on both the upper and lower surfaces.
-An under-story tree, it is a natural host to different kinds of birds — yellow warblers, catbirds, yellow-throats, cardinals, and goldfinches.
-Though a small clumping group of shrubs, it has a tree-like stalk that can reach a mature height of 15 to 25 feet and a mature with of 10 to 15 feet.
+It produces a cluster of berries that turn white and straightforward leaves slightly furry on both the upper and lower surfaces.
+An understory tree is a natural host to different kinds of birds — yellow warblers, catbirds, yellow-throats, cardinals, and goldfinches.
+Though a small clumping group of shrubs, it has a tree-like stalk that can reach a mature height of 15 to 25 feet and a mature 10 to 15 feet.
 Ideal soil conditions include clay, loam, sand, acidic, and alkaline varieties.
 It requires full sun to partial shade to thrive to its fullest.

 To learn more about bio-engineering, contact your local tree nursery today.
 Low-cost materials and ease of implementation make rough leaf dogwood and black willow ideal for reinforcing embankments, repairing soil erosion, and restoring the biosphere for all living things.